Volunteer in Cape Verde with Abroad Escape.

 Balance Payments

-Your remaining balance is normally due 45 days before your program start date, unless your proposal states otherwise.
+Your remaining balance is due 45 days before your program start date.

 What Is Included

-Your Cape Verde program price includes project placement, airport pickup on arrival day, local orientation, shared volunteer accommodation, meals, local coordinator support, and pre-departure guidance.
+Your project placement, airport pickup on arrival day, local orientation, shared volunteer housing, meals, local coordinator support, and pre-departure guidance.

 What Is Not Included